Nonexistence and existence of fillable contact structures on 3-manifolds: Existence of Stein fillable contact structures

 If the answer to Question~\ref{ques:link} is true, then by Proposition~\ref{char1} the $(r_{1}, r_{2},\cdots, r_{n})$-surgery along a link $K_{1}\cup K_{2}\cdots\cup K_{n}\subset S^3$ yields a 3-manifold which admits a Stein fillable contact structure as long as each $r_{i}$ is either sufficiently large or sufficiently small (or negative), where $i=1,2,\cdots,n$.

-However, if there is some $r_{i}$ which is neither sufficiently large nor sufficiently negative, then the surgery may does not exist a symplectic fillable contact structure.
+However, if there are some $r_{i}$ that are neither sufficiently large nor sufficiently negative, then the surgery may does not exist a symplectic fillable contact structure.
 For example, for any integer $n\geq2$, the $(-2n+3, -\frac{1}{n})$-surgery along the link shown in Figure~\ref{figure:plink1} does not admit a symplectic fillable contact structure, since it is equivalent to the $(2n+3)$-surgery along the pretzel knot $P(-2,3,2n+1)$ and Theorem~\ref{Theorem:Main1} applies.
 Here one coefficient can be arbitrarily negative, while the other coefficient lies in the interval $(-1,0)$.